cyruscyliu/llbic/README.md

 docker run -it \
         -v ${PATH_OF_LLBIC_REPO}:/mnt/llbic \
         -v ${PATH_OF_BUILT_KERNEL_SOURCE}:/mnt/build \
-        # see the following comment for this volume config
+        # see the following comment for this volume config if you use openwrt-build-docker
         -v ${PATH_OPENWRT_BUILDER_USED_OUTSIDE}:${PATH_OPENWRT_BUILDER_USED_INSIDE} \
         llbic:latest /bin/bash
 ```

 Comment:

-- the volume should keep the same as the openwrt-build-docker repo's
+- `-v path/to/openwrt-build-docker/share:/root/firmware`
 - see the volume section of the [yaml](https://github.com/cyruscyliu/openwrt-build-docker/blob/master/10.03/docker-compose.yml) as the example

 Take [mips-linux-3.18.20](./arch/mips/linux-3.18.20.md) as an example.